cyl-vin/Scripty/README.md

 10. **MD5 hash generator** - You can get the md5 hashes of all files where Scripty is placed, or you can specify a specific folder (output.txt will be placed in target directory w/ hashes of each file)

 11. **Set Timezone** - As the name suggests, you can set your windows timezone from here.
 You can also view all windows timezones as well (will open in new window).

+12. **Launch Programs** - Can launch:  Brave Browser, Discord, Notepad++, OBS, Paint.NET, Steam, and VLC (only if you have them installed.
+I might add a program downloader eventually)

+13. **Open Startup Folders** - Opens The startup folder for the current user, and the startup folder for all users(if you have more than one user)

+# Scripty can now update itself!!
+Just type update in the main menu and it will download an update if one is available!

 # Why am I making this project?